ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-07-CAD_Tutorial_-_Construction_Lines,_Patterns,_Trim_&_Extend-_Education_Chapter_1_Lesson_7.md

 ---

-A) To reduce file size
+A) To speed up processing

 B) To improve visibility and ease of modification

-C) To increase accuracy
+C) To reduce file size

-D) To speed up processing
+D) To increase accuracy

 ---

-To improve visibility and ease of modification
+B) To improve visibility and ease of modification

 ///